ypchan/buscophylo/README.md

 ---

-## Citation
+## 📚 Citation

-If you use BUSCOphylo in your research, please cite:
+If you use buscophylo in your research, please cite:

-> Yanpeng Chen.
-BUSCOphylo: A workflow for phylogenetic analysis based on BUSCO orthologs.
-GitHub repository: [https://github.com/buscophylo](https://github.com/buscophylo)
+> Yanpeng Chen. buscophylo: A workflow for phylogenetic analysis based on BUSCO orthologs.
+GitHub repository: https://github.com/buscophylo

----